wix/Detox/docs/APIRef.DeviceObjectAPI.md

 ##### 1. Restart the app
 Terminate the app and launch it again.
-If set to `false`, the simulator will try to bring app from background, if the app isn't running, it will launch a new instance. default is `false`
+If set to `false`, the device will try to resume the app (e.g. bring from foreground to background), or, if the app isn't running, **it will launch a new instance** nonetheless. default is `false`.

 ```js
 await device.launchApp({newInstance: true});